Proposal Approval Process

 The university returns 1/3 of indirect costs from contracts to the Faculty, and in turn we distribute 1/3 of the amount we obtain to the researcher (in a research support account) and 1/3 to the researcher’s department.

-a) Honoraria should not exceed 20% of the total budget.
+a) Honoraria should not exceed 20% of the total budget, after all overhead costs have been deducted.

 b) If honoraria are included in a proposal to a funding source that does not permit indirect costs, an administrative fee of 20% of the honorarium value will be applied by the Faculty at the time that the honorarium is received.